 Just because something grows in a South American rain forest doesn’t make it more or less nutritious than other foods that grow elsewhere.

-But all that aside, I still enjoy exotic berries every now and then.
+But all that aside, I still enjoyed exotic berries as I strolled through the market.